avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

         * When we were forced to abandon root detection on the device, I designed a better protection scheme, this time on the server side, in order to detect _anomalous_ behavior.
 For example, was a subscriber viewing 100+ hours a week (out of 168 hours) of movies? or was his account being activated from many widely separate geographic locations often around the same time of day?
     #. @[NDS]: I was involved in joining hacker smartcard sharing groups that could share credentials in real time on legacy set top boxes.
 It was possible to detect which cards were being shared, and to disable them live.
 Similarly I joined hacking groups that would live stream sports broacasts to geoblocked locations, i.e. with 100 km of the stadium.
 In 2006, the Chinese were notorious for rebroadcasting FIFA Mondial football games around the world, thus reducing the license fees of those companies who owned the broadcast rights.
 Ironically I was placed in charge of technically protecting the 2008 Beijing Olympic game broadcast from being broadcast outside of China at the behest of the Chinese government TV company CCTV because not preventing these pirate broadcasts would endanger their host country right to broadcast the games internally for free.
         * The Chinese correctly assumed that the pirated feeds would start off from local Chinese viewers looking to make a handsome profit by illegally exporting their local feed, just like they rebroadcast the football games 2 years earlier.
 CCTV did not want Microsoft to have anything to do with the protection scheme, because at the time nearly every single private PC was using a pirated [Windows XP] license, and because CCTV itself was using tens of thousands unlicensed Microsoft servers to broadcast the feed throughout their country.
 I came up with a very good technical solution.
 My solution would require that every single PC in China that received the local broadcast would have to install an [NDS] application.
 The price would be $0.25 per PC which would have amounted to over $100M in profits.
 I told the Chinese there were a few geographical regions in China that I could not protect.
 Because part of my protection scheme relied upon speed of light timing precision of "pings", I could not protect the hinterlands that used satellite transmissions, or in the populous Shenzhen region that borders Hong Kong.
 And I even told them that some of my findings were based upon my analysis of the Great Firewall Of China (GFOC) which at that time the government refused to admit even existed.
 The Chinese appreciated my brutally honest proposal.
 NDS was on the threshold of winning the contract.
 But Microsoft came back with a last minute counter offer - for absolutely free!
 Microsoft knew very well why they had been excluded from the bidding.
 They promised not to sue the Chinese government over the illegal licenses.
 And since at that time Microsoft was a partner with MS-NBC that owned the Olympic broadcast rights, they also promised not to sue even if the feed were illegally broadcast from China.
 Therefore [NDS] lost the contract.
+    #. @[NDS]: I was the architect and implementor of a hybrid simulator-emulator for _legacy_ TV STBs (Set Top Boxes) in order to enable high level debugging of applications implemented for them.
+Because the still-popular legacy STB had minimal RAM, no high level debugger could be attached to it.
+Therefore it was being primitively debugged using `printf()` instructions output to a a very slow RS-232 serial port, i.e. 19.2K bits per second.
+My solution was to simulate the vast majority of the the "middleware" C language API on a PC.
+However the hardware specific API functions, e.g. that wrote to the TV display, were redirected to the physical STB from the PC via an [RPC] (Remote Procedure Call) mechanism.
+The final result of the project was that the state of the art [Microsoft Visual Studio debugger] could now be used to efficiently debug STB applications - in fact more comfortably than the middleware debugger available on the bigger and more modern STBs because their CPUs were much less powerful than what is available on PCs.
 </details>
 </div>